M66B/FairEmail/FAQ.md

 Calendar and contact management can better be done in a separate, specialized app and is too complex to add to FairEmail, which is in itself already complex enough.

-Note that FairEmail does support replying to calendar invites.
+Note that FairEmail does support replying to calendar invites and adding calendar invites to your personal calendar.

 Please see here for some open source apps: